NannyML/nannyml/docs/tutorials/performance_estimation/multiclass_performance_estimation/confusion_matrix_estimation.rst

 These results can be also plotted.
 Our plot contains several key elements.

-* *The purple step plot* shows the estimated performance in each chunk of the analysis period.
+* *The purple step plot* shows the estimated performance in each chunk of the monitored period.
 Thick squared point markers indicate the middle of these chunks.

-* *The low-saturated purple area* around the estimated performance in the analysis period corresponds to the :term:`confidence band<Confidence Band>` which is calculated as the estimated performance +/- 3 times the estimated :term:`Sampling Error`.
+* *The low-saturated purple area* around the estimated performance in the monitored period corresponds to the :term:`confidence band<Confidence Band>` which is calculated as the estimated performance +/- 3 times the estimated :term:`Sampling Error`.

-* *The gray vertical line* splits the reference and analysis periods.
+* *The gray vertical line* splits the reference and monitored periods.

 * *The red horizontal dashed lines* show upper and lower thresholds for alerting purposes.